-UMA is excited to announce we are offering summer residencies for dancers, choreographers, movement and/or performance artists that will take place June - Sept 2018 at the UMA studios in downtown Philadelphia.
-We are looking for artists eager to interact with our community and challenge the technical, aesthetic, and conceptual assumptions of their genre.
-This residency offers free studio space, a wide range of dance classes, artistic feedback, and a small stipend.
+Urban Movement Arts (UMA) is seeking dancers, choreographers, movement and/or performance artists as Artist in Residence for the summer of 2019.
+Our summer residency season will take place May - July 2019 at the UMA studios in downtown Philadelphia.
+We are looking for artists eager to directly engage with our community and challenge the technical, aesthetic, and conceptual assumptions of their genre.
+This residency offers free studio space, dance classes of the African diaspora/American vernacular, artistic support, and professional videography.
 There will be a public showing of the residents work, flexible in nature, at the end of the residency.

 Who this residency is for:

 Dancers, choreographers, performance and movement artists in any/multiple genres.
 We want to partner with artists prepared to approach this residency as a laboratory space and research process.
-We will consider artists in graduate school, but not undergraduates.
+We are looking for artists willing to get their hands dirty learning production skills of DIY lighting, sound, and scenic design.
+We will consider artists in graduate school (but not undergraduates.)
 Womxn, POC, immigrants, and all artists working in intersecting or under-represented disciplines are encouraged to apply.
-We have capacity for two resident solo artists in summer of 2018.
+We have capacity for two resident solo artists in summer of 2019.
 However, we are open to collaborative duos or trios applying as together for one of the two residency slots.

 Who we are:

 Located in downtown Philadelphia, Urban Movement Arts (UMA) welcomes adults of all ages and experience levels.
-We guide movers and dancers to develop connection to community and style.
+We guide movers and dancers to develop connection to community and style growing out of Hip Hop, American vernacular, and African Diaspora genres.
 We are dedicated to supporting strength, flexibility and overall physicality to promote creativity and adaptability in dance and life.
 Our classes include House, Breaking, Waacking, Hip Hop, Swing Dance, and Yoga.
 At UMA there is a strong social component of each-one-teach-one.
 Urban Movement Arts is directed by Vince Johnson.
 Johnson has toured internationally with Rennie Harris Pure Movement and is an accomplished martial arts coach and competitor.
 This residency is co-directed by Lily Kind, a producer and promoter of experimental dance making.